UriNeri/bbmapy/README.md

 ## Usage

-After installation, you can use BBPy in your Python scripts like this:
+After installation, you can use ppby in your Python scripts like this:

 ```python
 from ppby import bbduk